usumeet/TwitterDemo/README.md

 #### Optional

 - [Yes] When composing, you should have a countdown in the upper right for the tweet limit.
-- [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+- [No] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] Retweeting and favoriting should increment the retweet and favorite count.
+- [Yes] Retweeting and favoriting should increment the retweet and favorite count.
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [No] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [Yes] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [No] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 ### Walkthrough